AdobeDocs/commerce-admin.en/help/stores-purchase/returns.md

 ## RMA status

-During its lifecycle, a returned merchandise authorization (RMA) can have many assigned statuses (such as Pending, Authorized, etc.).
+During its lifecycle, a returned merchandise authorization (RMA) can have many assigned statuses (such as Pending or Authorized).
 The RMA status indicates the progress of an RMA request raised by the user or the merchant.

 |Status|Description|
 |--- |--- |